 Fullerton College maintains articulation agreements with the CSU.
 These articulation agreements let the students know which courses will transfer to the CSU and are available at the following website:

-Transfer students to the CSU have two general education pattern options:
+Transfer students to the CSU have two options for their general education pattern: